 We are a group of homeschooling and unschooling families from the Philadelphia area working together to provide a gathering place for our children to engage in learning and social opportunities.
 Our mission is to provide a quality, diverse, secular, and inclusive environment in which children are nurtured in a climate of mutual respect when engaged in classes and activities.

-We are not currently accepted applications for Fall 2020,
+We are not currently accepted applications for 2020,

-but check back in soon for Winter and Spring!
+but check back in soon to learn what's happening in Spring!

 Co-op members actively participate in a variety of co-op activities when we meet on Tuesdays because we have no paid staff.
 Adults can pick a job that feels comfortable and they are welcome to change throughout the year.
 Adults could facilitate a class, help with the lunch break or afternoon break, monitor the halls, help set up and clean up, or pursue other roles.
 Each family is expected to contribute a certain number of work hours per trimester, determined by the needs of the co-op.
 Together, we create an exciting and interesting place for our young people to learn, socialize, and explore.